jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's because the Right and Left are sales departments of aging products.
 Everything from SUVs, corporate healthcare, and for-profit prisons on the Right.
 To the EVs, government healthcare, and university education on the Left.
 Each side oversells the good parts, plays down the bad, uses catchphrases like "liberty" and "justice" to appeal to their customers, and creates an urgency that it's "use my products, or else the other side will ruin society."

-This book will empower you to avoid buying into today's toxic politics that's only trying to close a sale.
-Keep reading, and you'll learn how to use politics to find people who want to buy new tools today so all our kids have a better tomorrow.
+Left and Right politics is only trying to close a sale.
+This book will empower you to not buy into it.
+Keep reading, and you'll learn a new kind of politics that uses modern tools today so we all have a better tomorrow.

 ## Inner Flap